 A legitimate sweepstakes will NEVER ask you to send money to enter a sweepstakes, claim a prize, or to pay a fee, tax or deposit.
 Consumers should always remember that at Publishers Clearing House no payment is ever necessary to claim a prize.
 If someone contacts you about winning a prize and requests that you send money back in return for any reason – STOP – you have not heard from the real Publishers Clearing House.
 There is no legitimate reason for someone who is giving you money to ask you to wire money back.
 This is not the way legitimate sweepstakes work!
 If you believe you are the victim of a “Fake Check Scam” using the Publishers Clearing House name or logo, please contact us immediately by calling our toll free number at 1-800-392-4190.
 Consumers are also advised to contact their local consumer protection officials or the National Fraud Center at www.fraud.org.
 No matter whether mail, phone or email, remember NO PURCHASE NECESSARY…The only sweepstakes rule you need to know!

 Beware of Fraudulent Emails

-Publishers Clearing House (PCH) does NOT send e-mails notifying consumers that they have won a major prize (of $1,000.00 or more).
+Publishers Clearing House (PCH) does NOT send e-mails notifying consumers that they have won a major prize.
 If you win a major prize in our sweepstakes our PCH Prize Patrol will contact you in person.
-For smaller prizes (less than $1,000.00), winners are notified by overnight delivery services (FedEx, UPS), certified mail, or email in the case on online giveaways.
+For smaller prizes (usually less than $1,000.00), winners are notified by overnight delivery services (FedEx, UPS), certified mail, or email in the case on online giveaways.